Taken in A-51 just before my first field problem

 The materials document local and military life in the Pacific war zones.
 Some of the correspondence is censored to avoid revealing sensitive information, such as location.
 The photographs are mostly snapshots taken by Cox, but also included are a group of army issued postcards documenting the Battle of the Philippines.
 Of particular interest are Cox’s snapshots illustrating the life of the local population amid the destruction brought on by the war, and camp life of the U.S. troops towards the end of the Pacific war.

-A finding aid for the Cox collection is available.
+A finding aid for the Cox collection is available in TARO.

 About John C. Cox

 A World War II veteran, John C. Cox, Jr. was born on September 20, 1918 in Dallas, Texas.
 He graduated from Southern Methodist University with a B.S. in 1940, and a Juris Doctor degree in 1942.
 During World War II, Cox served in the United States Army in the South Pacific.
 He enlisted as private first class and attained the rank of master sergeant by the end of the war.
 Cox received military training in Camp Wolters, Texas, the 57th training battalion in the Camp Callan anti-aircraft and coastal artillery replacement training center near La Jolla, California, and Fort Ord, California.
 In April 1944, Cox sailed with his troop to New Guinea and then to the Philippines in October 1944.
 An amateur photographer, Cox captured the war destruction and local life in hundreds of snapshots.
 He returned to the United States in January 1946.

 After his World War II service, Cox practiced law briefly, and then worked in the mortgage loan business until retirement.
 He died in Dallas, Texas on April 14, 1999.

 John C. Cox, Jr. obituary, Dallas Morning News, April 15, 1999

 “59 veterans from Dallas en route home,” Dallas Times Herald, January 13, 1946